darincardin/Tokenizer/tokenizer/README.md

 # Tokenizer React Widget

 ##### Summary
-This plugin provides a tokenizer widget.
+This widget provides a tokenizer.
 Tokens are entered in an input field; they then appear as tokens below the input.
 Tokens can be deleted by clicking on them.